 It is this offensive quality which explains why the Bible is so continuously under attack.
 For centuries the enemies of the gospel, prompted by the devil, have been seeking to destroy the Bible, if not its actual existence, as they have at certain times, they seek at least to destroy its significance.
 This is what we are facing in our own day.
 With very clever words and subtle arguments, the devil speaks through men of prominence and intelligence to destroy the testimony of the Scriptures.
 This does not mean that the men themselves are necessarily hypocritical.
 It is not that they are being deliberately and knowingly destructive.
 Many of them are sincerely attempting to be what they may describe as "honest to God."
 But the evidence that this is a satanic attack upon the Bible, and that their thinking has a satanic bias, is seen in the specific target of these attacks.
 They are always an attack upon the historic genuineness of the biblical record.
 By that you can tell where they originate.
-They are attempts to reject the supernatural character of the biblical accounts, the intrusion into our commonplace realm of space and time of that invisible realm which the Bible calls the kingdom of God.
-This is what they dislike, and the aim of their attacks is always to make the Bible appear incredible or unreliable, so no one will bother to read it.
+They are attempts to reject the supernatural character of the biblical accounts, the intrusion into our commonplace realm of space and time of that invisible realm which the Bible appear incredible or unreliable, so no one will bother to read it.
 They desire to create such false images of the biblical records that no one will take them seriously.